openshift-labs/cloud-native-katacoda/scenarios/debug-app/03-debug.md

 `curl -v http://INVENTORY-ROUTE-HOST/api/inventory/444436`

 The code execution pauses at the **getAvailability()** method.
-You can verify it using the **list** command to see the source code.
+You can verify it using the **list** command to see the source code in the terminal window where you started JDB.
 The arrow shows which line is to execute next:

 `list`{{execute T2}}